savageKarl/demo-github-ci/readme.md

 # demo-github-ci

-一个使用 github actions 进行部署和发布 npm 包的 demo
+A demo that uses github actions to deploy and publish npm packages